weekplan/www/pricing/index.md

 comments: true
 categories: []
 tags: []
-keywords: online calendar pricing, weekly organizer pricing, time planning tool,
+keywords: online calendar pricing, weekly organizer pricing, online weekly planner pricing
-description: Best and Affordable Time Planning Tool which can help you organizer your weekly plan.
-Best online calendar tool at the lowest price for yourself & your team.
+description: Affordable and easy to use online weekly planner that can help you organize your week's plan.
-subtitle: ''
+subtitle: 'Affordable and simple'
 cover: ''
 ---
 {% include pricing-table.html %}